 Store Sleeping Bags as Loosely as Possible

 The experts at REI also recommend using a large, breathable bag (such as cotton mesh) in which to store your sleeping bag while it’s not being used.
-Your sleeping bag may have come with one of these, and it may have not come with it when you bought it.
+Your sleeping bag may have come with one of these, and it may not have come with it when you bought it.

 If you don’t have one, you’ll find them readily available on Amazon and other vendors.
-You obviously probably want your sleeping bag to be contained in something while stored; however, the sack in which you store it until your next camping trip has to allow the sleeping bag to be as loose as it can possibly be.
+You obviously probably want your sleeping bag to be contained in something while stored; however, the sack in which you store it until your next camping trip has to allow the sleeping bag to be as loose as it can be.

-As we just discussed, the idea is to be sure your bag is not tightly compressed while stored, to avoid a flat sleeping bag that doesn’t insulate you anymore.
+As we just discussed, the idea is to be sure your bag is not tightly compressed while stored to avoid a flat sleeping bag that doesn’t insulate you anymore.
 Storing it loosely also promotes airflow around your bag, making mildew and odors less likely to form.
 You’ll thank yourself for storing it properly.